Fadia Javed – BSc (Hons) in Pharmaceutical Science with Drug Development

 If you were speaking with the first year, a student about to start your course, what advice/information would you give them?

-I would advise the first year to try and go to all the lectures, even if it is at 9 am because if you attend lectures and pay attention in class, you may be surprised by how much you can cut your study time later on.
+I would advise the first year to try and go to all the lectures, even if it is at 9.00am, because if you attend lectures and pay attention in class, you may be surprised by how much you can cut your study time later on.
 I feel as though no textbook can explain something to you as another person can.
 Even if lecturers seem as though they are just going through the material on the slide, there will always be added clarification and insights that you can discover during the lecture.
-It is okay to miss lectures occasionally due to circumstances but try and make it to all the classes.

 If you are involved in sports, volunteering, working or have other passions you pursue outside of your academic life, can you tell us about that?
 Especially mention any Teams, Clubs or Awards.